They have been thought of as harbingers of evil as well as a sign of the divine.

 Eclipses—one of the most stunning celestial events that can be witnessed on Earth—have shaped the course of history and thought since humans first turned their eyes to the sky.

-The longest duration of totality for this eclipse will be 4 min 32 sec occurring about 700 miles north of Easter Island.
+The longest duration of totality for this eclipse will be 4 min 26 sec in southern Texas.

 Types of Solar Eclipses